 Why do we use sapphire crystal?

-Sapphire crystal is the third-hardest transparent material in the world - after diamond and moissanite.
-In a wristwatch, sapphire crystal is known above all for its resistance to both scratching and breakage.
-Unlike sapphire crystal, mineral glass is not scratch-resistant.
+Sapphire is the third hardest transparent material in the world - after diamond and moissanite.
+Sapphire glass in a wristwatch is characterized above all by its scratch resistance and resistance to breakage.
+Unlike sapphire glass, mineral glass is not scratch-resistant.

-The links of a watch strap are often connected by small pins, which are held in position by pressure.
-However, they can become loose over time due to shocks and strain on the strap.
-Screws, on the other hand, are far more sturdy and can be retightened at any time.
-You can also secure the screws with a little thread lock.
+Often the strap links are connected by small pins that are held in position by pressure.
+However, vibrations and pulling on the strap can cause them to loosen or break over time.
+Screws, on the other hand, are much more stable and can be tightened at any time.
+You can also secure the screws with a little thread locker.

-Why is the ABYSS model equipped with a ceramic bezel?
+Why does the ABYSS model have a ceramic bezel?

 What is a tachymeter?

-With a tachymeter you can measure speeds in units per hour over a specified distance.
-The average speed is usually measured in km/h.
-You can read the value on your tachymeter after one kilometre, but you can also specify other units.
-Apart from speeds in km/h, it can also measure flow rates in litres per hour, for example.
+With a tachymeter, you can measure speed in units per hour over a set distance.
+Usually, the average speed is measured in km/h.
+You read the speed on your tachymeter.
+To do this, you read the value on your tachymeter after one kilometer.
+However, you can also specify other units.
+In addition to speeds in km/h, you can also measure flow rates in liters per hour, for example.

-For us, water-resistant means you don't have to worry about damaging your MIYEN in water.
-Although many watches are declared water-resistant, in our opinion a watch is only really water-resistant from 10 ATM.
-You can find an indication of what the different ATMs mean in the user manual of your MIYEN.
+For us, waterproof means that you don't have to worry about your MIYEN in the water during your leisure time.
+While many watches are declared water resistant, in our opinion a watch is only truly water resistant at 10 ATM.
+You can find an explanation of the different ATMs in the instruction manual of your MIYEN.

-What is the difference between Japanese movements and those of other manufacturers?
+What is the difference between Japanese movements and movements from other manufacturers?

 What is the difference between an automatic and a quartz movement?

-A watch equipped with an automatic movement is wound up by the movement of your hand.
-If the watch is not worn for several consecutive days, the so-called power reserve runs out and the watch stops working.
-If your watch is fully wound, it has a power reserve of around 40 hours.
-A quartz watch, on the other hand, is powered by a battery and does not need winding.
-The accuracy of a mechanical automatic watch is, of course, not comparable with that of a quartz watch.
-Minor deviations of 30 seconds either way per day are normal, particularly when temperatures differ.
-All MIYEN automatic movements are accurate within 10 seconds either way per day.
+A watch equipped with an automatic movement is wound by the movement on your wrist.
+If the watch is not worn for several days in a row, the so-called power reserve is exhausted and the watch stops.
+When your watch is fully wound, it has a power reserve of around 40 hours.
+A quartz watch, on the other hand, is powered by a battery and does not need to be wound.
+The accuracy of a mechanical automatic watch is naturally not comparable with that of a quartz watch.
+Slight rate deviations (+/- 30 sec./day) are normal, especially with temperature differences.
+All MIYEN automatic movements have a rate accuracy of (+/- 10 sec./day).

 All MIYEN watches have a red second hand.
-We simply liked the idea of departing from the usual format.
-Moreover, the red feature makes the watch look sportier.
-Apart from the red second hand, you will also find the engraved coordinates of our hometown on every MIYEN.
+We simply liked the idea of deviating from the usual pattern.
+The red colour also makes the watch look sportier.
+In addition to the red second hand, you will also find the engraved coordinates of our hometown on every MIYEN.
 Tradition meets modernity.